CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isObject( value:any ):boolean
 ```

-Checks if the value passed is an object (doesn"t include null).
+Checks if the value passed is an object (doesn't include null).

 *Parameters*